rynmlng/payment-field-engine.pub/index.md

 ---
 layout: default
+description: Generate and understand international payment fields such as CLABE, IBAN, and more.
+Easy tools to create valid banking codes for global payments.
 ---

-Payment fields outside the US are confusing, seemingly random, yet surprisingly deterministic.
-This site will serve as a guide to be able to understand and generate those fields for you.
-Provider the inputs and the output will unblock you from processing payments.
+International payment fields can seem confusing and random, but they follow precise, deterministic rules.
+This site helps you understand and generate these fields easily.
+Provide common banking inputs, and our tools will generate valid payment identifiers to unblock your global payment processing.